 What is a Red Eye?

 Red eye can either affect one eye or both the eyes.
-In most of the cases, a red eye is not accompanied with other symptoms, however there are a few instances when a red eye is associated with a number of symptoms.
+In most of the cases, a red eye is not accompanied by other symptoms, however, there are a few instances when a red eye is associated with a number of symptoms.
 These symptoms include: